prahaladhchandrahasan/facemask_detector/README.md

 2. The validation accuracy of this classifier is 0.987.
 3. Dataset will be provided upon request.
 4. Google colab was used to train the model.
-5.You can install the dependencies by running the command
+5. You can install the dependencies by running the command
 > $pip install -r requirements.txt